Title: Quicksilver

 Quicksilver Chapter 4: The Price

 Saeris is shocked.
-The Fae are myths.
+The Fae are only myths.

 Quicksilver Chapter 5: Heretic

+The platform collapses into a pool of silver, and a figure rises from it.
 Death, clad in black armor.
-The figure kills Harron, then places a silver chain around Saeris’s neck and lifts her into his arms.
+The armored figure kills Harron, then places a silver chain around Saeris’s neck and lifts her into his arms.
 The pool closes over them both, and the world goes dark.

 Quicksilver Chapter 6: Everlayne